-Marina Bay Sands' Skypark, Singapore
+Top Tips for Visiting Marina Bay Sands' Skypark in Singapore

-The Marina Bay Hotel in Singapore
+Planning a Visit to the Marina Bay Sands Hotel in Singapore

 At first I baulked at the entrance price ($20US), but then I quickly settled myself and remembered that even though I was still in Asia, this was Singapore and Singapore has its own very different economy.
 So I bought my ticket and headed up top in the lift.